SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: Introduction

 This paper presents \toolname, a highly scalable tool that is aimed at automatically identifying \si bugs in \smart s.
 To tackle the scalability issue associated with statically analyzing a contract, \toolname adopts a hybrid approach that combines a light-weight \explore phase, followed by a \refine phase guided by our novel \emph{\vsa}, which constrains the scope of storage variables.
 Our \explore phase dramatically reduces the number of relevant instructions to reason about, while the \vsa in the \refine phase further improves performance while maintaining the precision of symbolic evaluation.
 Given a smart contract, \toolname first introduces an \explore phase that converts the contract into a \emph{\sdg} (SDG) $G$.
 This graph summarizes the side effects of the execution of a contract on storage variables in terms of read-write dependencies.
 State-inconsistency vulnerabilities are modeled as graph queries over the SDG structure.
 A vulnerability query returns either an empty result---meaning that the contract is not vulnerable, or a potentially vulnerable subgraph $g$ inside $G$ that matches the query.
 In the second case, there are two possibilities: either the contract is indeed vulnerable, or $g$ is a false alarm due to the over-approximation of the static analysis.

 To prune potential false alarms, \toolname leverages a \refine phase based on symbolic evaluation.
 However, a conservative symbolic executor would initialize the storage variables as \textit{unconstrained}, which would, in turn, hurt the tool's ability to prune many infeasible paths.
-To address this issue, \toolname incorporates a light-weight \emph{\vsa} that summarizes the value constraints of the storage variables, which are used as the pre-conditions of the symbolic evaluation.
-Unlike classic summary-based approaches~\cite{solar,Godefroid07,AnandGT08} that compute summaries path-by-path, which results in full summaries (that encode all bounded paths through a procedure), leading to scalability problems due to the exponential growth with procedure size, our value-summary analysis summarizes \emph{all paths} through a finite (loop-free) procedure, and it produces compact (polynomially-sized) summaries.
-As we will show later in the evaluation, \vsa not only enables \toolname to refute more false positives but also scale much better to large contracts compared to a classic summary-based symbolic evaluation strategy.
+To address this issue, \toolname incorporates a light-weight \emph{\vsa} (VSA) that summarizes the value constraints of the storage variables, which are used as the pre-conditions of the symbolic evaluation.
+Unlike prior summary-based approaches~\cite{solar,Godefroid07,AnandGT08} that compute summaries path-by-path, which results in full summaries (that encode all bounded paths through a procedure), leading to scalability problems due to the exponential growth with procedure size, our VSA summarizes \emph{all paths} through a finite (loop-free) procedure, and it produces compact (polynomially-sized) summaries.
+As our evaluation shows, VSA not only enables \toolname to refute more false positives, but also scales much better to large contracts compared to a classic summary-based symbolic evaluation strategy. \looseness=-1